Newel

-A newel, also called a central pole or support column, is the central supporting pillar around which a helical staircase winds.
+A newel, also called a central pole or support column, is the central supporting pillar around which a staircase winds.
 It can also refer to an upright post that supports or terminates the handrail of a stair banister (the "newel post").
 In stairs having straight flights, it is the principal post at the foot of the staircase, but the term can also be used for the intermediate posts on landings and at the top of a staircase.
 Although its primary purpose is structural, newels have long been adorned with decorative trim and designed in different architectural styles.

 Newel posts turned on a lathe are solid pieces that can be highly decorative, and they typically need to be fixed to a square newel base for installation.
 These are sometimes called solid newels in distinction from hollow newels due to varying techniques of construction.
 Hollow newels are known more accurately as box newel posts.
 In historic homes, folklore holds that the house plans were placed in the newel upon completion of the house before the newel was capped.

 The most common means of fixing a newel post to the floor is to use a newel post fastener, which secures a newel post to a timber joist through either concrete or wooden flooring.